DaveVoorhis/Spoing/README.md

 You can obtain JDK 13 and above from https://openjdk.java.net.
 Download the bundle appropriate to your environment, unarchive it to a directory of your choice, and set your PATH environment variable to point to its _bin_ directory.

+The Oracle JDK 13 or above from https://www.oracle.com/technetwork/java/javase/downloads/index.html should work, but hasn't been tested.